New York cracks down on Airbnb

 But Airbnb released data in July showing that 96% of its hosts listing apartments in New York City have only one listing and that most are sharing their space infrequently.

-In a statement Friday, the company said it plans to immediately file a lawsuit challenging the new law.
+The company swiftly filed a lawsuit challenging the new law.

+In its complaint, Airbnb argues that the New York law violates a federal law by holding Airbnb liable for hosting third-party rental listings on its platform.
+Airbnb also says the new law violates the First Amendment rights of the company and its hosts.

 "A majority of New Yorkers have embraced home sharing, and we will continue to fight for a smart policy solution that works for the the people, not the powerful," Airbnb said.